akeneo/pim-docs/cloud_edition/flexibility_mode/docs/crontasks.rst

 Periodic tasks / Crontab settings
 =================================

-With every Flexibility instance comes a default configuration of the cronjobs according to your PIM version.
+With every Flexibility instance comes a default configuration of the crontab according to your PIM version.
-As the frequency of those cronjob and the usage will vary depending on the project, we do not manage cronjob changes beside the first setup.
+As the frequency of those recurring tasks may vary depending the project needs, we do not manage cronjob changes beside the first setup.
-A common case is when you upgrade the PIM, you will somtimes need to update the crontab for the PIM to perform as intended.
+A common case is when you upgrade the PIM, you will probably need to update the crontab for the PIM to perform as intended.

 .. warning::